-If you are looking for a soup recipe for a chilled soup, try this super-delicious chilled chickpea and tomato gazpacho served with an avocado salsa.
+If you are looking for a recipe for a chilled soup, try this super-delicious chilled chickpea and tomato gazpacho served with an avocado salsa.
 It is easy and relatively quick to make – you just need to leave it to “mature” for a while once you’ve made it.

 Chickpeas are high in saponins which help lower cholesterol.
 They are also rich in something called fructo-oligosaccharides which feed the immune system-boosting probiotic bacteria in the gut.